-The General Fund's budget was amended during the current year primarily for decreased revenues in ad valorem taxes.
-Revenue categories were kept within an acceptable range compared to budgeted amounts with the exception of unrestricted investment earnings due to unfavorable market conditions.
-All expenses categories reflected lower actual costs when compared to final budgeted amounts.
+The General Fund's budget was amended during the current year primarily for increased revenues in ad valorem taxes.
+All revenue categories reflected higher actual revenues compared to budgeted amounts.
+Expense categories were kept within an acceptable range when compared to final budgeted amounts.